Medical Policy: 08.01.24

 The LipiFlow® Thermal Pulsation System (TearScience) is a new device developed to address the limitations of current treatment options to relieve MGD.
 This device is designed to heat the palpebral surfaces of both the upper and lower eyelids, while applying graded pulsatile pressure to the outer eyelid surfaces.
 The LipiFlow® System is composed of a disposable ocular component and a handheld control system.
 Following application of a topical anesthetic, the heated inner portion of the LipiFlow eyecup is applied to the conjunctival surface of the upper and lower eyelids.
 The outer portion of the device covers the skin surface of the upper and lower eyelids.
 The device massages the eyelids with cyclical pressure from the base of the Meibomian glands in the direction of the gland orifices, thereby expressing the glands during heating.
 It is proposed that a single 12-minute session is at least as effective as twice daily lid warming and massage over 3 months.

 Interferometry is a non-invasive technique for recording tear film surface irregularities.
 While this technique has been used to diagnose DE, it is hindered by natural eye movements resulting in measurement noise.
-Currently, there is insufficient evidence to support the use of interferometry for the diagnosis of DE as a consequence of Meibomian gland dysfunction or other causes
+Currently, there is insufficient evidence to support the use of interferometry for the diagnosis of DE as a consequence of Meibomian gland dysfunction or other causes.
+Meibography is the imaging and study of the morphology (structure and function) of meibomian glands.
+Near-infrared dual imaging uses reflective and transilluminated light purportedly to improve meibography techniques (ie, reduce time and discomfort) and enhance results.
+The LipiView II and the LipiScan are examples of meibography devices capable of ocular surface interferometry.

 A dual-paddle heating device has been developed (MiBo Thermoflo; MiBo Medical Group, Dallas, Texas, US) which can warm, massage, and empty clogged Meibomian glands on both upper and lower lids simultaneously.